substrate-developer-hub/substrate-contracts-workshop/1/storing-a-value.md

 }
 ```

-You can find all the supported Substrate types in [`ink_storage` crate](https://github.com/paritytech/ink/tree/master/crates/storage).
+You can find all the supported Substrate types in the [`ink_storage` crate](https://github.com/paritytech/ink/tree/master/crates/storage).

 ## Contract Deployment